 The key is to find some organized way to organize your thoughts in a structured way (that's what a framework is after all).

-See my other post on Weird Case Interview Questions.
+See my other post on Weird Case Interview Questions for more information on preparing for these types of questions.